-- a.
-The debtor was named in a declaratory judgment action in the United States District Court for the District of Minnesota brought by two insurance carriers seeking to avoid coverage for a Lanham Act claim brought against the Debtor by a competitor, ALS, in the United States District Court for the Eastern District of Michigan.
-The Debtor has counterclaimed against the carriers seeking damages and attorneys' fees for the carriers' failure adequately to defend Debtor in the underlying action, which remains pending on appeal from the trial court's post-trial ruling in Debtor's favor.
-Debtor contends that the carriers' misconduct caused it to lose an opportunity to settle the case favorably and that its business was damaged as a result of having to defend the case through an expensive and public trial.
-Discovery has been completed and the parties are seeking to schedule mediation. - b.
+Case 17-30904 Doc 192 Filed 10/06/17 Entered 10/06/17 09:47:28 Desc Main Document Page 9 of 21 a.
+The debtor was named in a declaratory judgment action in the United States District Court for the District of Minnesota brought by two insurance carriers seeking to avoid coverage for a Lanham Act claim brought against the Debtor by a competitor, ALS, in the United States District Court for the Western District of Michigan, which is presently on appeal.
+The Debtor has counterclaimed against the carriers seeking damages and attorneys' fees for the carriers' failure adequately to defend Debtor in the underlying action.
+The Debtor contends that the carriers' misconduct caused it to lose an opportunity to settle the case favorably and that its business was damaged as a result of having to defend the case through an expensive and public trial.
+Discovery has been completed and the parties are seeking to schedule mediation.
+Debtor's former counsel, Dorsey & Whitney, LLP, has filed a partially unsecured claim with respect to any resolution of this action in excess of \$800,000.

+b.
 Debtor sued Outtech, Inc. and its principals, Ron Rette, Jay Scholes, former board members of Debtor's parent, in Goodhue County Minnesota District Court (Court File No. 25-CV-16-2395).
 In March 2017 the Court dismissed certain claims leaving counts for breaches of contract and fiduciary duty, tortious interference, conspiracy, aiding and abetting, unfair competition, misappropriation of trade secrets, civil theft and unjust enrichment.
-Plaintiffs including Debtor are seeking damages of \$35,000,000 based on allegations the defendants effectively destroyed Debtor's business.
-The Court ordered all discovery to be completed by the end of September 2017 and a jury trial be held on January 29, 2018.
+Debtor is seeking damages of \$35,000,000 based on allegations the defendants effectively destroyed Debtor's business.
+The Court schedule in this action is presently stayed.